FinalProjectBalatro5004/minibalatro/balatro-web/README.md

 - **Game Progression**
   - Three levels with three stages each (Small Blind, Big Blind, The Hook)
   - Increasing score targets for each stage
-  - Chip management with bite/ante system and rewards
+  - Chip management with Stage Value system and rewards
   - Limits on hands played and discards per stage

 - **Enhanced User Interface**